guido57/EBAZ4205/docs/how-to-build.md

     $ petalinux-config --get-hw-description=../../vivado/ebaz4205
     ```

-1. Modify the system-user.dtsi to specify
+1. Modify the system-user.dtsi to specify the root partition

     I read that this step is optional but in my environment is mandatory because, without it, when booting from the sd card, I got: